 I really don’t know why graduate advisors don’t take responsibility for adequately training their graduate students, but I do know that I’m making it my mission to do just that when I start advising them.
 There are so many problems in academia right now.
 I count myself lucky that I found someone who not only knew how to navigate the rough terrain of the job market, but also knew how to quickly point out my missteps and devise simple ways to correct them.”
 2010 Ph.D. in Digital Humanities/English, who negotiated a joint spousal hire at R1

-In particular, Karen’s “interview boot camp” was a tremendous help.
+In particular, Karen’s “Interview Intervention” was a tremendous help.
 I didn’t know many people who had had conference interviews and didn’t know what to think about them.
 The mock interview with Karen was crucial to building my confidence.
 She called me out on being “manic” and overly excited in my answers.
 She helped me calm down, prepare responses, and be ready for what was, for me, the most nerve-racking part of the process.

 Some have asked me whether Karen is “scary” or “mean” or “condescending.”
 None of these describes her at all.
 Rather, Karen is honest in a way that is refreshing in an environment in which advisors too often offer platitudes about how great and wonderful their students are.
 Karen tells you what you need to hear.
 In fact, my conversations with Karen were empowering, rather than condescending.
 They inspired me to respect myself enough on the market to get what I want, to judge healthy and unhealthy situations, and above all to be more confident in my own intellectual identity.